Welcome to The Raikes Journal

 • Sponsor our Reports & Deals channel, which hosts our Top 100 series (this is currently taken by Randall & Payne) or our Cyber channel.

 • Become a Founding Partner from £2,500.
 You basically become a shareholder in the operation for the duration of your partnership.
 This is about a relationship - a partnership with you.
 Everthing remains editorially-led, but we can use our resources to support you.
 The deal is to be discussed to suit you.
 For example, four feature/lead-length stories - each featured on a newsletter - plus four mini articles/or event preview/mini-biog with an image - each also featured on a newsletter edition with a link.
 Plus an introductory article.
 Partners are credited on almost every story we publish, with a link to their website.
-We think of our sponsors first for comment for our editorials and are open to their story ideas.
-They will also get a first-look at the opportunities for our planned magazine.
+We think of you first for comment for our editorials and are open to your story ideas.
+You will also get a first-look at the opportunities for our planned magazine.

 To find out more about some of the opportunities we mentioned above please email andrew.merrell@raikesjournal.co.uk.